rfabbri/pd-macambira/externals/unauthorized/README.txt

 unauthorized is a library of GUI objects and a handful of objects for working with streaming and mp3s.
-Its home page is here:
+The home page for the GPL version is here:

 http://puredata.info/community/projects/software/unauthorized